sureshalagarsamy/javascript-overloading/README.md

 > How to create function overloading in JavaScript?

-The example for function overloadingnot supporting in JavaScript as give below.
+The example for function overloading not supporting in JavaScript as give below.

 ```javascript
 function sum(a, b) {